The Probe: Plot

-Jefferson Rome, looking at data in the Analog Room, begins to notice a pattern - that the probe moved from world to world, using some sort of space warping drive system.
+Rome, looking at data in the Analog Room, notices a pattern - that the probe moved from world to world, using some sort of space warping drive system.
 The microbe may have gotten inside.
-They see a screen transmitting symbols, and Rome begins attempts at communicating by altering the sequence of the alien symbols.
+They see a screen transmitting symbols, and Rome attempts communication by altering the sequence of the alien symbols.

-Meanwhile, the microbe tries to attack Coberly, but is held off by Jefferson Rome and Amanda Frank.
+Meanwhile, the microbe tries to attack Coberly, but is held off by Jefferson and Amanda.
 The alien circle begins to transmit light beams in sequence.
 The probe then captures three of the humans in transparent tubes to sterilize them and protect them from the microbe.
-The probe then prepares its lift procedures.
+The probe then prepares its lift off procedures.
 While Coberly goes to use the radio, Rome and Amanda attempt to communicate by figuring out the alien symbols.
 Outside the Analog Room, Coberly is enveloped in an alien mist and disappears.
-Jefferson Rome leaves the Analog Room to look for Coberly.
+Jefferson leaves the Analog Room to look for Coberly.
 He, too, disappears in the alien mist.

-When communication fails, Amanda Frank simply starts to plead for mercy.
-She begins to beg for the aliens to understand their predicament.
+When communication fails, Amanda begs for the aliens to understand their predicament.
 She panics and leaves the Analog Room to look for Rome and Coberly.
-The alien light beam begins to probe her and she is surrounded in the mist.
-Atop the alien probe surface deck, she is re-united with Jefferson Rome and Coberly.
-A rescue plane arrives and Coberly begins transmitting their coordinates.
-Aboard the rescue plane, Amanda Frank begins to think she did get through, though even Rome could not transmit their position.
+The alien light beam begins to probe her and she is surrounded by the mist.
+Atop the alien probe surface deck, she is reunited with Jefferson and Coberly.
+A rescue plane arrives and Coberly transmits their coordinates.
+Aboard the rescue plane, Amanda thinks she did get through, though even Rome could not transmit their position.
 Outside, the alien probe lifts off and suddenly explodes.
 The aliens had understood them and broken down Earth's alphabet.
 Rome wonders would they be as wise if the probe was from their own world, to which Amanda responds by hoping we would be wise and kind enough.